 Prerequisite: Digital Literacy DEADLINES!
 Deadlines may seem stressful, but deadlines can be very beneficial in helping students learn skills that they will use throughout high school, college and beyond.
 Time management, decision making, prioritizing and the responsibility of following through on tasks when others are depending on you are just some of the skills that students will focus on when working on the yearbook staff.
-Students will also have the opportunity to use many of their talents by taking photographs, writing creative descriptions of events, using Adobe Photoshop, creating page layouts, choosing themes, etc.
+Students will also have the opportunity to use many of their talents by taking photographs, writing creative descriptions of events, using Adobe Photoshop, creating page layouts, choosing themes, etc. This course is offered every year.

-Advanced Graphic Design

-Grade 11-12 (.5) Prerequisite: Digital Literacy and either Computer Graphics or Computer Illustrations
+Advanced Graphic Design Grade 11-12 (.5)

-In this class, students will continue the quest to increase their knowledge of graphic design principles, creative typography, page layout, and digital image manipulation.
-This will be done through the completion of both print and multimedia based assignments.
+Prerequisite: Digital Literacy and either Computer Graphics or Computer typography, page layout, and digital image manipulation.
+This will be done through the completion of both print and multimedia-based assignments.
 Projects may include, but are not limited to, the creation of logos, posters, ads, magazine spreads, information graphics, book covers and more.
 We will be using Adobe InDesign, Photoshop and Illustrator.